 I work at minimizing this type of behavior, and I’ve had success for the most part, but admittedly, it’s not easy.

-I remember back in college, taking a summer acting class, when I actually made the people around me uncomfortable with my defensiveness.
+I remember back in college taking a summer acting class where I actually made the people around me uncomfortable with my defensiveness.
 This one time, the teacher was giving me feedback after a scene in front of the whole class.
 She couldn’t get through a single sentence without me offering some type of argument.

 Looking back, I cut myself a little slack.
 You’re vulnerable in the spotlight, and the student’s reaction was kind of harsh.
 But I know I needed to hear it.

 Because I was desperately afraid of being judged, I took everything, from everyone, as condemnation.

 I realize criticism doesn’t always come gently from someone legitimately trying to help.
 A lot of the feedback we receive is unsolicited and doesn’t come from teachers—or maybe all of it does.
 Maybe there’s a lesson in every criticism, if only we’re willing to find it.

 We can’t control what other people will say to us.
 But we can control how we internalize it, respond to it, and learn from it, and when we release it and move on.

 If you’ve been having a hard time dealing with criticism lately, it may help to remember the following:

 - Looking for seeds of truth in criticism encourages humility.
 It’s not easy to take an honest look at yourself and your weaknesses, but you can only grow if you’re willing to try.

 - Learning from criticism allows you to improve.
 Almost every critique gives you a tool to more effectively create the tomorrow you visualize.